BeneathTheInk/appcore/README.md

 ## Building A UMD Bundle

 Grunt is used to build a Browserify bundle from the original source found in `lib/`.
-When the command below completes, the compiled source will be saved to `dist/` directory.
+When the command below completes, the compiled and minified source will be saved to `dist/` directory.
+These files can be used with most JavaScript interpreters such as Node.js and browsers.

+	$ npm run prepublish

+## Testing

+We have written several unit tests for Appcore.
+If you find a bug or add a feature, please add a few tests to the `test/` folder.
+Run the command below to test Appcore on your machine:

-	$ npm install && grunt
+	$ npm test

-If you don't the Grunt cli tools installed globally, run `npm install -g grunt-cli` before running that command.
+You can also run the tests in your browser.
+You should have [browser-run](http://ghub.io/browser-run) and [browserify](http://ghub.io/browserify) installed globally.

+	$ browserify test/* | browser-run -b chrome